dtrunin/dtrunin.github.io/_posts/2022/2022-02-22-critical-rendering-path.markdown

 ### Scripts

 JavaScript can modify the rest of the document content using the `document.write()` method.
-As a result if during DOM construction the browser encounters a script tag it is forces to stop parsing the remainder of the document until the script is fetched and executed.
+As a result if during DOM construction the browser encounters a script tag it is forced to stop parsing the remainder of the document until the script is fetched and executed.

 JavaScript can query and modify the CSSOM, hence CSS is blocking resource for JavaScript,